 All recruitment plans must include a clear process for screening and selecting candidates.

 First, decide how candidates are going to be screened.
 Your screening process will depend on job seniority and applicant volumes.

-For example, for entry-level volume hiring CVs are unreliable methods to assess job suitability so you may want to opt for a pre-hire assessment.
+For example, for entry-level volume hiring CVs are unreliable methods to assess job suitability so you may want to opt for a Realistic Job Assessment.
 Whereas for senior finance roles, prior work experience and industry qualifications are a better predictor of job suitability so a CV review becomes both more acceptable and manageable to do.

 Next, how are you going to select a candidate?
 Many pre-employment assessment methods can be used alongside the traditional job interview.
 Cognitive ability tests can help with senior roles, peer interviews can provide you with a less biased view on culture fit.

 Finally, think about who is tasked with delivering each part of the hiring process.
 Make sure it’s clear who is to make the final decision regarding candidate selection and who is involved at each stage as you’ll need to secure their time before you start hiring.